 Despite having no individual sensor alarms and both sensors falling inside their predictions bands, we have a continuous high multi-alarm at the component level during period B. This is the most challenging stage for an operator to detect nascent anomalies.
 Everything looks normal, but our model is sure that that’s not the case.
 Only if we squint our eyes we can see that the oil pressure sensor readings are starting to flirt with the bottom part of its prediction band!

-This subtle period of abnormal behaviour is only identified by our component level alarm.
+This subtle period of abnormal behaviour is only identified by our component level alarm since the deviation is mostly driven by the change in sensor correlations and not by anindividual sensor.
 This gives operators an extra predictive window of 1.5 months to assess further the situation and prepare service maintenance.
 At this stage of failure development, there will be no serious impact done on the turbine components.